Modern slavery statement for the year ending 31 March 2023

 - Whistleblowing policy which encourages staff to report concerns including any related to modern slavery and human trafficking; and

-- HR procedures which covers procedures to ensure that our staff have the appropriate right to work documents and ensures they are paid fairly.
+- HR procedures which cover procedures to ensure that our staff have the appropriate right to work documents and ensures they are paid fairly.

 All of the Society’s policies have a relevant policy owner assigned and are formally reviewed at least every three years.
 Changes in the landscape are continually monitored and policies are continually reviewed in this regard to ensure they remain effective and appropriate.